PostHog/posthog.com/contents/docs/self-host/runbook/postgresql/resize-disk.md

     </details>

-1. Delete the `StatefulSet` definition but leave its `pod`s online (this is to avoid an impact to using Posthog): `kubectl -n posthog delete sts --cascade=orphan posthog-posthog-postgresql`
+1. Delete the `StatefulSet` definition but leave its `pod`s online (this is to avoid an impact to using PostHog): `kubectl -n posthog delete sts --cascade=orphan posthog-posthog-postgresql`

 1. In your Helm chart configuration, update the `postgresql.persistence` value in `value.yaml` to the target size (20G in this example)